aimms/how-to/Articles/368/368-empty-webui-after-upgrade.rst

 Empty WebUI after upgrade
 =========================

-Diagnosis
+Symptom
 ----------

-When you upgrade an AIMMS Project developed in AIMMS 4.59 or older, directly to AIMMS 4.68 or newer, the WebUI appears empty.
+After upgrading an AIMMS Project developed in AIMMS 4.59 or older, directly to AIMMS 4.68 or newer, the WebUI appears empty.

 Explanation
 ------------